enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

-Having an error as a type means that Go's type assertion can be used to check specific errors, this is useful as it allows different errors to handled differently.
+Having an error as a type means that Go's type assertion can be used to check specific errors, this is useful as it allows different errors to be handled differently.
 Since all created errors use the error type, handling all/unknown errors is possible; this will ensure that there are less bugs and prevent fatal crashes.

 - [Go Error Handling](https://go.dev/blog/error-handling-and-go)

 ### Concurrency
-Golang is a concurrent language, meaning any functions created will always have the ability to be called asynchronously.
-To call a function asynchronously it can be wrapped in a goroutine, this allows code below to be run concurrently while the goroutine is running.
+Go is a concurrent language, meaning any functions created will always have the ability to be called asynchronously.
+To call a function asynchronously it can be wrapped in a goroutine, for example in the code below `go longRunningTask()` will run concurrently with any code after the method call.

 ```go
 func longRunningTask() {